Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 display page will use that manifest URL to retrieve images and metadata for the viewer.

-* Filtering data of manifests
+* Customize data of manifests

-The plugin creates manifests with all the metadata of each record.
-The filter `uv_manifest` can be used to modify the exposed data of a manifest for items and collections.
-For example, it is possible to modify the citation, to remove some metadata or to change the thumbnail.
+The module creates manifests with all the metadata of each record.
+The filter `uv_manifest` can be used to modify the exposed data of a manifest for items, collections, collection lists (search results) and files (`info.json`).
+So, it is possible, for example, to modify the citation, to remove or to add some metadata or to change the thumbnail.

+Note: with a collection list, the parameter `record` is an array of records.

 IIIF Server